Stephen Elliott (footballer)

-Stephen William Elliott (born 6 January 1984) is an Irish retired professional footballer who played as a striker.
-He played for Manchester City, Sunderland, Wolves, Preston North End, Heart of Midlothian, Coventry City Carlisle United, Shelbourne, Drogheda United and Morpeth Town, and had a loan spell at Norwich City.
+Stephen William Elliott (born 6 January 1984) is an Irish football manager.
+He is currently the manager of League of Ireland First Division club Wexford.
+During his playing career he played for Manchester City, Sunderland, Wolves, Preston North End, Heart of Midlothian, Coventry City, Carlisle United, Shelbourne, Drogheda United and Morpeth Town, and also had a loan spell at Norwich City.

-He played in nine international matches for the Republic of Ireland between 2004 and 2006, scoring once.
+He represented the Republic of Ireland, scoring an important winner in a World Cup qualifier away to Cyprus in 2005.

 Club career

 Elliott began his career as a youth player with Belvedere. and Stella Maris.

 Manchester City

 Elliott began his professional career as a youth player at Manchester City after impressing in a trial match with Stella Maris in which he scored five goals in the space of half an hour.
 His league debut came on 21 February 2004 when Kevin Keegan used him as a late substitute in a 3–1 win at Bolton Wanderers.
 He failed to establish himself in the first team, making only one further appearances as a substitute, with his development at City hampered by a serious back injury that ruled him out for a season.